 The belt you bought at walmart or whatever store you got it at is only designed to be pretty or only designed to hold your pants, sans gun and other gear, up around your waist.
 It is NOT meant to hold your gun up around your waist.

 And, truth be told, while it will hold it up to a degree, the difference is night and day when you put a gun belt on.

 Even truer, is the fact that you’ll be more comfortable with your gun on, if for no other reason than you have confidence in your gear.

 A real gun belt is going to be sturdy and won’t sag or roll.
 When your gun is heavy on your non-gun belt, it can sag or roll, which can cause discomfort as well as allow the gun to print (which is the outline of the gun showing through your clothing).

 When that happens you stand a greater risk of losing your tactical advantage of being the only person in the room who knows you’re carrying a gun.

 A real gun belt, from any company that sells them, will be miles ahead of the crappy belt you’re wearing right now.
 I promise.

 I have quite a few gun belts in my possession.
-The first one I use is a nylon Klik Belt that is for my everyday attire.
+The first one I use is a Nexbelt that is for my everyday attire.
 The second one is a JM4 Tactical Belt that is leather and super sturdy that I use when I need to put on something a bit nicer.

 No matter what you go with, you need a gun belt.
 The key is that they need to be able to hold extra weight, or it’ll suck.